mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 Each worker in the pool could be running on its own physical platform with its own set of computing resources.

-The **layer-cake** library provides both traditional networking, through the :func:`~.listen` and :func:`~.connect` functions, and :ref:`publish-subscribe networking<publish-subscribe-networking>` (or just pubsub).
+The **layer-cake** library provides both traditional networking, through the :func:`~.listen` and :func:`~.connect` functions, and :ref:`publish-subscribe networking<lc-networking-without-network-addresses>` (or just pubsub).
 To really showcase what **layer-cake** can do, this final section on concurrency will focus on the latter.

-One of the most problematic issues relating to multihosting, is arranging for all the right connections between all the right processes on all the right hosts.
-Any reasonable description of this problem space is beyond the scope of this document.
-Suffice to say that pubsub is one way to avoid most of the effort and most of the pain that arises from making mistakes in this area.

 Pubsub is implemented as a small set of networking components; ``group-cake``, ``host-cake`` and ``lan-cake``.
 At least one of these components must be present for pubsub to work.
 The use of the first is effectively automated, while the latter